Honey for Sore Throat

 Key Takeaways

-• NEVER give honey to children under 1 year old — risk of infant botulism
+• NEVER give honey to infants under 12 months — risk of infant botulism

 • Diabetics should monitor blood sugar carefully, as honey contains ~17g carbs per tablespoon